 Only 1 in 10 people with addiction issues (other than nicotine) actually report getting treatment.
 As a country, we don’t even count the number of people with nicotine addiction who seek treatment.
 As Dr. Lloyd I. Sederer, MD writes in his Huff Post article on 6/26/12 on this topic, “Can you imagine that measure of neglect were the conditions heart or lung disease, cancer(s), asthma, diabetes, tuberculosis, or stroke and other diseases of the brain?”

 CASA Columbia’s report, a hefty 586 pages, available here, makes many important points that Americans who want a healthier nation should consider.
 Here are just a few:

-For more information on Walden Sierra’s early intervention and treatment programs for problem drinking and substance use; alcohol or drug dependence & addiction; recovery support and mental health/psychiatric services, contact us in Southern Maryland at (301) 327-2555.
+For more information on Walden's intervention and treatment programs for problem drinking and substance use; alcohol or drug dependence & addiction; recovery support and mental health/psychiatric services, contact us in Maryland at (301) 327-2555.